yadavanuj1996/full-stack-web-development-notes/Elastic Search/README.md

 ##### Match Query
 - Match Queries are analyzed.
   - In case of match query the query itself is first analyzed
+  - So even the query text is also lowercased thus the Full Text query will return the data.

 ![IMG_9266](https://user-images.githubusercontent.com/22169012/186151981-015ccb2c-b726-4142-908e-b7f59323e2a0.jpg)